 Very dense which reduces the variety of life that can live within it.
 Interesting shapes and good for building vertically in the tank.
 Can make a nice addition to other rock but not recommended as the only type of Live Rock in the tank.

 Considered the most environmentally friendly option by far.
-Most countries including the United Stated, the Bahamas, the Marshall Islands, along with an ever growing list of nations have banned the destructive practice of breaking apart coral reefs and exporting the reef as Live Rock.
+Most countries including the United States, the Bahamas, the Marshall Islands, along with an ever-growing list of nations have banned the destructive practice of breaking apart coral reefs and exporting the reef as Live Rock.
 Aquacultured Live Rock is sourced from inside the earth, usually calcium carbonate and placed in the ocean to spawn new life on and within it.
 Aquacultured Live Rock varies in size, shape, and density with each individual farm.
-The most experienced producers will chose only the highest quality source rocks that are low in density, interestingly shaped, and very porous.
+The most experienced producers will choose only the highest quality source rocks that are low in density, interestingly shaped, and very porous.

 “Aquacultured Live Rock has several key advantages over all other types.”

 - It’s a sustainable practice that helps rebuild our natural coral reefs right here in the U.S. you are also equally helping coral reefs in other countries by not creating demand for a product that is produced from destroying their own reefs.

 - Ships from within the U.S. and requires very little curing or no curing at all.

 - Premium Aquacultured products can have the same weight, density, and shapes as wild harvested Live Rock.
 It is important to select the right producer.